Rheology of Two-Dimensional Dilute Emulsions: Numerical Simulations

 \subsection{Deformable Droplets}

 We also perform simulations in the moderate capillarity regime, $0 < \text{Ca} < 1$, in which the droplet undergoes finite deformations without rupturing (see Figure~\ref{fig:deformable_droplets}).
 In each simulation, the initially circular droplet immediately begins to deform.
 The system is allowed to reach a steady state, and the corresponding value, $D_T^\infty$, of the Taylor parameter is then recorded.
 Based on the calculation in Section \ref{sec:analytics}, we expect that $D_T^\infty = \text{Ca}$, provided Ca is small enough.
 Figure \ref{fig:deformation_theory} shows a comparison between our numerical results and this prediction.
-The numerical data is consistent with the small deformation theory for a large range of $\lambda$ ($0.01 < \lambda < 100$).
+The numerical data is consistent with the small deformation theory for a large range of $\lambda$ ($0.01 \leq \lambda \leq 100$).
 However, the extent in Ca of the linear regime decreases with increasing $\lambda$.
 In particular, for large $\lambda$, we observe that the value of $D_T$ saturates at a finite value in the limit $\text{Ca} \gg 1$.
 This behaviour is also encountered in the 3D case \cite{Rallison_1980, Cox1969, BarthsBiesel1973}.
-In \cite{Rallison_1980} it is argued that for larger $\lambda$, the motion of the droplet can be approximated at zeroth order by a solid body rotation, with corrections for the deformation of the droplet appearing in a series expansion in orders of $1/\lambda$.
-For small enough Ca (as in the present case), the system reaches a steady state, whereas in the limit $\text{Ca} \to \infty$, the system undergoes periodic orbits.
+In Appendix \ref{appendix:large_lambda}, we show that this arises due to a qualitatively different steady state which is independent of Ca. In particular, it can be shown that for large $\lambda$, $D_T^\infty \approx 1/(\lambda + 1)$.
+The transition to this regime occurs at $\text{Ca} \approx 1/(\lambda + 1)$.
 For extremely large $\lambda$, in particular $\lambda = 100$, we observe that the droplet undergoes negligible deformation and undergoes a constant solid body rotation, which is consistent with our expectation that in the limit $\lambda \to \infty$, we should recover the properties of a rigid particle.